fuzzy-tribble/minima-ipynb/README.md

 # Github Pages Template for IPython Notebooks

-This repo contains an adaptation of the [minima theme](https://jekyll.github.io/minima/) for IPython notebooks.
+This repo contains an adaptation of the [minima theme](https://jekyll.github.io/minima/) that styles IPython notebooks beautifully.

 **Includes**